Edfu: Ancient Tell Edfu

 recent work done by Barry Kemp, from the University of Cambridge.
-Since 2001, the Tell Edfu project has been directed by Nadine Moeller (Oriental Institute, University of Chicago).
+Since 2001, the Tell Edfu project has been directed by Nadine Moeller (Then Oriental Institute, University of Chicago, now Yale University).
 The current work focuses on the eastern part of the site.
 So far the administrative centre of the ancient town has been discovered with remains of a columned hall dating to the late Middle Kingdom as well as a large granary courtyard that functioned as a grain reserve for this provincial capital.
 Latter dates to the Second Intermediate Period (17th Dynasty).
 At least seven large round silos have been excavated here with a diameter between 5.5 and 6.5 meters which makes them the largest ones so far discovered within an ancient Egyptian urban centre.